TheNoviceProspect/ObsidianVault/Streaming/Checklists/Recording Checklist - Mar02-2023.md

 **This checklist need to be check before *EVERY* recording/stream** -smzb

-- try to remember the name of the blasted cloud AD service that allows us to share the ldap.
+- ~~try to remember the name of the blasted cloud AD service that allows us to share the ldap.~~ Jumpcloud (I'm sure)

 The Novice Prospect tries to imitate ActiveDirectory on Linux